 This dish can be made less spicy by reducing the amount of gochujang and gochugaru by half the instructed amount.

-The tofu can be air fried separately.
-First dice the tofu instead of slicing it.
+The tofu can be air fried: First dice the tofu instead of slicing it.
 Place the diced tofu in a single layer into the air fryer basket, giving each piece enough space.
-Lightly spray the tofu with oil and air fry at 400 degrees F for 8-10 minutes until golden, flipping the tofu pieces halfway.
+Lightly spray the tofu with oil and air fry at 400 F for 8-10 minutes until golden, flipping the tofu pieces halfway.
 Then toss the tofu into the simmered sauce.

-The tofu can also be diced into small cubes, around ¾-inches wide.
+The tofu can also be diced into ¾ inch cubes.
 Just make sure to brown them on all sides and cook them through.

 📖 Recipe